lexDAO/SmartCo/contracts/SmartCoOperatingAgreement.md

 **5.1 Management of Smart Company**.

-**5.1.1** The Members, within the authority granted by the Act and the terms of this Agreement and as signified through Member Token Votes (*defined below*), shall have the complete power and authority to manage and operate the Smart Company and make all decisions affecting its business and affairs. {{Series => Similarly, the business and affairs of a Series shall be vested in the members of that Series in accordance with this Agreement and as detailed in *Schedule 2*.}}
+**5.1.1** The Members, within the authority granted by the Act and the terms of this Agreement and as signified through Member Token Votes (*defined below*), shall have the complete power and authority to manage and operate the Smart Company and make all decisions affecting its business and affairs.
+Similarly, the business and affairs of a Series shall be vested in the members of that Series in accordance with this Agreement and as detailed in *Schedule 2*.

 **5.1.2** Except as otherwise provided in this Agreement, all decisions and documents relating to the management and operation of the Smart Company shall be made and determined by recorded votes of the Members' interests in the Smart Company secured and denominated on Ethereum ("***Member Tokens***") and as signified through the online Smart Company Member portal indicated on *Schedule 1*, including such other governance interfaces approved by the Members as provided in this Agreement (such determination, "***Member Token Votes***").